siraben/fp-notes/Books.md

 ## Lambda Calculus

 J. Roger Hindley and Jonathan P. Seldin, *Lambda-Calculus and Combinators*.
 Cambridge University Press, 2008.
-Excellent foundational text, for those comfortable with a fast-moving, formal approach.
+Good foundational text, for those comfortable with a fast-moving, formal approach.

 ## FP Topics

 Jeremy Gibbons and Oege de Moor, eds., *The Fun Of Programming*.
 Palmgrave Macmillan, 2003.
-A collection of chapters on various topics by a number of excellent functional programming researchers, including Okasaki, Gibbons (the classic “Origami Programming”), Hudak, Peyton-Jones, Wadler, and others.
+A collection of chapters on various topics by a number of eminent functional programming researchers, including Okasaki, Gibbons (the classic “Origami Programming”), Hudak, Peyton-Jones, Wadler, and others.
 The style is often very close to Bird’s work; program calculation is used extensively, and there are